baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 VAULT_USERNAME=$(echo $VAULT_SETTINGS | docker run --rm -i colstrom/jq -r '.data.username')
 docker-compose exec database psql -U $VAULT_USERNAME -d mydb
 ```
-The first part is capturing a vault token by executing `vault read` inside of one of the `vault-seed` container.
+The first part is capturing a vault token by executing `vault read` inside of one of the `vault` container.
 This will create a JSON object that looks something like this:

 ```json
 {